Idioms about blink

 He's blinked before after all—notably when he agreed to sequestration in 2011—and who knows?Here Comes the Shutdown: Three Reasons It Will Hurt the GOP|David Frum|September 28, 2013|DAILY BEAST

 Nobody at MTV blinked an eye when they saw a child dressed as Ku Klux Klan member, jumping up to grab a fetus hanging from a tree.How Nirvana Shot the ‘Heart-Shaped Box’ Video|Andrew Romano|September 13, 2013|DAILY BEAST

 She blinked some more and then she reached out to the little jade box and took a cigarette.

-She blinked and then she looked at her wrist watch and then she looked at the marble.
+She blinked and dragged half-heartedly at the cigarette and then she turned and looked at the marble she was doing.

 Then while men blinked, the dust was settled, and Louis de Valmont was rising from the sand, smitten clean from his horse.

 After his first howl and rage, he only blinked sharply out of his little black eyes and twisted his lips.

 But the wretches only blinked out of their little eyes, and never moved a muscle nor gave a sign on their stolid faces.